hypriot/blog/content/post/hypriotos-barbossa-for-raspberry-pi-3.md

 Setting this options starts the Cluster-Lab on boot.

-By flashing a couple of SD cards with different hostnames and Cluster-Lab enabled you can get a fully working Docker Swarm Cluster up and running in minutes.
+By flashing a couple of SD cards with different hostnames and Cluster-Lab enabled you can get a fully working Docker Swarm cluster up and running in minutes.
 The individual machines will find themselves automatically and form a Swarm cluster.

 You can read more about the Hypriot Cluster-Lab and why it is awesome on [its website](https://github.com/hypriot/cluster-lab/).